Free to participate

 CPD Package Content and Aims

 The LINC+ Programme consists of six packages, each of which are 10 hours in duration.
-These packages will be released over the next three years, with one package being released in January and the other in September.
 The first package, Communities of Practice in Early Learning and Care was released in May 2021 and is the only package that all participants must complete.
 Once they have completed this package they can choose what further packages they wish to engage with.
-The second package Leading Inclusive Early Learning and Care Settings: The Role of the Inclusion Coordinator was released in September 2021 and the third package: Supporting Children’s Social and Emotional Development, will be released on January 24th 2022.
+Leading Inclusive Early Learning and Care Settings: The Role of the Inclusion Coordinator was released in September 2021 and Supporting Children’s Social and Emotional Development, will be released on January 24, 2022.

 Aims of the LINC+ Programme